haddonm/aMSE/README.md

 # LATEST UPDATE

+-   2021\_07-28 aMSE 0.0.0.800 Added functions (changecolumn,
+    getrecdevcolumn, gettasdevssq) to assist in automated operating model conditioning on the fishery.
+Also modified the biology\_plots and oneyear and oneyearcat to assist with speeding the processes.
+    Lots of additional minor changes but some important ones to do\_MSE (read the help, ?do\_MSE).

 -   2021-07-20 aMSE 0.0.0.900 Added do\_condition and compareCPUE.
 Both
     used to speed the conditioning of the operating model, though a number of developments are still under development.
 Currently can